-WASHINGTON (Reuters) - Jim Yong Kim, the U.S. nominee to head the World Bank, on Wednesday told the bank's board of directors that he would not hesitate to question the status quo and do his best to help the world's poorest.
+WASHINGTON (Reuters) - Jim Yong Kim, the U.S. nominee to head the World Bank, told the institution's board of directors on Wednesday he would not hesitate to question the status quo and do his best to help the world's poorest.

 "You would find in me someone who asks hard questions about the status quo and is not afraid to challenge existing orthodoxies," Kim said.
 "I'd bring rigor, objectivity and a focus on data that help all of us define and achieve our shared vision of securing strong economic growth and delivering greater opportunity for the world's poor," he said.

-A decision on Zoellick's successor is to be made public by the time the bank and its sister institution, the International Monetary Fund, hold semi-annual meetings in Washington April 20-22.
+A decision on Zoellick's successor is to be made public by the time the bank and its sister institution, the International Monetary Fund, hold semi-annual meetings in Washington from April 20 to 22.

 Kim has been on a world tour that has taken him to Asia and Latin America to meet finance leaders and to try to drum up support for his U.S.-backed candidacy.

-A leading global financial journal, The Economist, said in a recent edition that it thinks Okonjo-Iweala is better qualified to take over the World Bank than is Kim.
+A leading global financial journal, The Economist, said in a recent edition it thought Okonjo-Iweala was better qualified to take over the World Bank than Kim.
 The journal cited her experience in economics and finance and rated it as superior to Kim's background.